the campaign to zero airway safety deaths starts now.

 Find out how we are promoting evidence-based standardization across the industry.

-Unplanned extubation is defined as the accidental dislodgement or removal of the endotracheal tube when a patient is mechanically ventilated.
+Unplanned extubation is defined as the unintended and uncontrolled removal of the endotracheal tube.

 wasteful spending annually